-Dallas-Fort Worth International Airport is a hub to the world, serving more than 70 million passengers each year and shuttling them off to hundreds of destinations, DFW has five terminals—with plans for a sixth terminal and renovation of terminal C—and 168 gates that span nearly 27 square miles, and, fun fact, the airport even has its own zip code (!!).
-Another fun fact?
-It’s also a surprisingly good place to eat, with a diverse selection of restaurants and bars offering quality sustenance to weary travelers before flights, during layovers, and everything in between.
+Dallas-Fort Worth International Airport is a hub to the world, serving more than 60 million passengers each year and shuttling them off to hundreds of destinations, DFW has five terminals—with plans for a sixth terminal and renovation of terminal C—and 168 gates that span nearly 27 square miles.
+Fun facts: that’s bigger than Manhattan, and the airport has its own zip code.

 The airport is also a surprisingly good place to eat, with a diverse selection of restaurants and bars offering quality sustenance to weary travelers.
 And, if you’ve got time to spare before a flight or during a layover, you can hideout in a comfortable airport lounge stocked with gratis food and drinks.

 Here’s where to eat, drink, and lounge during your next visit to DFW, organized by terminal.
 Remember: If you need to hop between terminals to catch a flight, access a lounge, or score a burger, you can do so via the Skylink train, which sure beats walking around those 27 square miles.

 DFW is an American Airlines hub, so you can find Admirals Clubs stashed throughout the airport, with additional locations at gates B3, C20, D24, and E22.
 Expect comfortable seating, Wi-Fi, free alcohol, and a buffet featuring a rotating selection of salads, snacks, and entrees.
 To enter, you need to be a member, have status, or a boarding pass for a first-class or business-class international flight, or purchase a day pass for $50.